parsleyhealth/recruiting/README.md

 ### Delivery

+**Email** me the following:

-* Source code should be placed on GitHub for review — email me the URL
+* Source code should be placed on GitHub for review
-* The application itself should be web accessible — email me the URL
+* The url to the web accessible application

 ### Hints